gitcd-io/website/content/pages/en/gui.rst

 GUI Usage of gitcd
 ~~~~~~~~~~~~~~~~~~~~~

 There is not much to say about the gui yet.
 It is in a very early state and far from being functional.
 The gui uses the great kivy library with the beautiful kivyMD on top of it.
-If you want to take a sneak peak, you can open it from the command line using the following command.
+If you want to take a sneak peek, you can open it from the command line using the following command.

 .. code-block:: bash